zimmyg/CerealCraft/README.md

 CerealCraft
 ===========

-Like Cereal?
-Like Minecraft?
+Do you like cereal?
+Do you like Minecraft?
 Welcome, friend.